 This work presents the first eye-tracking corpus of natural reading of Chinese-English bilinguals.
-Considering that the majority of existing language processing models are based exclusively on alphabetic languages, this corpus is a crucial addition to the literature, as it enables us to examine the diversity and generalisation of these models.
-Following on the success of the first GECO (Cop et al., 2017a), primary potential research questions could be investigated by analysing data of this corpus, which is why we made it freely available online.
+Considering that the majority of existing language processing models are based exclusively on alphabetic languages, this corpus is a crucial addition to the literature, as it enables examining the diversity and generalisation of these models.
+Following up on the success of the first GECO4 (Cop, Dirix, Drieghe, & Duyck, 2017), primary potential research questions could be investigated by analysing data of this corpus, which is why we made it freely available online.
 This corpus provides data in both languages of the same group of participants.
 Researchers in related research fields can use this corpus to explore broad aspects, such as the reading performance of each language at different levels (e.g., word or syntactic level), the impact of systematically different L2 learning on reading in the L1 and influences in the reverse direction, eye-movement control, and L2 education.

 The current paper provides a general overview of the reading performance of Chinese-English bilinguals in their two languages.
 Chinese bilinguals showed similar fixation durations to Dutch bilinguals and English monolinguals in their respective native languages, rather than being slower, as shown in previous studies (Liversedge et al., 2016; Gollan et al., 2011).
-Chinese readers also exhibited much faster reading speed and surprisingly higher skipping probability when reading the novel in their native language than was the case in previous studies (e.g., Brysbaert, 2019; Cop et al., 2017a; Liversedge et al., 2016).
-Unlike the original GECO, where the reading time consistency between the two languages was similar, this work showed somewhat lower reading time consistency in L1, albeit still very high.
+Chinese readers also exhibited much faster reading speed and surprisingly higher skipping probability when reading the novel in their native language than was the case in previous studies (e.g., Brysbaert, 2019; Cop, Dirix, Drieghe, & Duyck, 2017; Liversedge et al., 2016).
+Unlike the original GECO, where the reading time consistency of the two languages is similar, this work showed somewhat lower reading time consistency in L1, yet still very high.
 The difference between the two language groups may be due to the disparity in writing systems, for instance, the existence of word boundary demarcation rather than individual differences.
-Consistent with previous research, Chinese-English bilinguals spent significantly more time reading in their L2 than in L1, showing that language processing is more laborious in the less proficient language (Cop et al., 2015a, 2017a).
-In addition, Chinese bilinguals also exhibited larger frequency effects in L2, similar to what was observed in Dutch-English bilinguals (Cop et al., 2015b).
+Consistent with previous research, Chinese-English bilinguals spent significantly more time reading in their L2 than in L1, showing that language processing is more laborious in the less proficient language (Cop, Dirix, Drieghe, & Duyck, 2017; Cop, Drieghe & Duyck, 2015).
+In addition, Chinese bilinguals also exhibited larger frequency effects in L2, similar to what was observed in Dutch-English bilinguals (Cop, Keuleers, et al., 2015).

 Differences with earlier isolated sentence reading studies (e.g., in skipping rates), once again, highlight the importance of natural reading materials.
 Including unmodified test materials is indeed effortful in Chinese reading experiments, mainly due to the unclear concept of words.
 However, limiting the diversity of test material to avoid controversy over word boundaries may not be ideal, as artificial test materials have limitations.
-Some of the well-known factors involved in the reading discussed above, such as frequency (Yan et al., 2006; Yu et al., 2020), word length (Zang et al., 2018), and the number of strokes (Liversedge et al., 2014) may show somewhat different effects in experimental studies and natural reading corpora.
-The results based on artificial reading materials may confuse researchers and may even lead to serious deviations in understanding the Chinese reading process (Dirix et al., 2019; Kuperman et al., 2013).
+Some of the well-known factors involved in the reading discussed above, such as frequency (Yan et al., 2006; Yu et al., 2020), word length (Zang et al., 2018), and the number of strokes (Liversedge et al., 2014) may show somewhat different effects in experimental studies and natural reading corpus.
+The results based on artificial reading materials may confuse researchers and may even lead to serious deviations in understanding the Chinese reading process (Dirix et al., 2019; Kuperman, Drieghe, et al., 2013).